couchbase/couchbase-ruby-client/README.markdown

 ## INSTALL

 This gem depends [libcouchbase][3].
 In most cases installing libcouchbase doesn't take much effort.

+If on Mac OSX, you can install libcouchbase with [brew][brew]:

+    $ brew install libcouchbase

 After that you can install the couchbase gem itself:

     $ gem install couchbase